fenago/machine-learning-with-scikit-learn/Chapter03/Lab_3.md

-The logistic regression model now uses the `logit`{.literal} function to transform this value of 3 into a probability between 0 and 1:
+The logistic regression model now uses the `logit` function to transform this value of 3 into a probability between 0 and 1:

 ![](./3_files/6a504f30-cec7-44bb-a907-2463caa3431f.png)